 Do an obituary search – find your loved one’s life stories

 If your loved one passed away, you can do an obituary search – find your loved one’s life stories and legacy.
 You may also want to do this if you didn’t write the obituary for your loved one as many families don’t write their own obituaries.
 An obituary search can help you to learn more about your loved one’s life and the impact they made on others.

 Donate to a cause your loved one cared about

 After losing someone you love, you may decide that you want to honor their memory by donating to a cause they cared about.
-Donating to a cause that your loved one cared about can help you to cope with your loss, feel connected to your loved one, and honor their memory.
+Donating to a cause your loved one cared about can help you cope with your loss, feel connected to your loved one, and honor their memory.
 When you donate to a cause that your loved one cared about, you can feel like you are keeping your loved one’s memory alive in a meaningful way.